Oil Ticks Higher on U.S. Output Concerns

-Oil prices shifted from losses to slight gains Tuesday morning as traders and investors took a break from selling and turned their focus from OPEC's outlook deal to supply and demand.
+Oil prices shifted from losses to slight gains Tuesday morning as traders and investors took a break from selling and turned their focus from OPEC's output deal to supply and demand.

 Continue Reading Below